espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

     ERROR

-Enter the Wi-Fi passthrough mode.
+Enter the data sending mode.
 AT will send a packet every 20 ms or when the data reaches 2048 bytes.
-When a single packet containing ``+++`` is received, the ESP device returns to the normal command mode.
+When a single packet containing ``+++`` is received, the ESP device will exit the data sending mode under the Wi-Fi passthrough mode.
 Please wait for at least one second before sending the next AT command.

 This command can only be used for single connection in the Wi-Fi passthrough mode.
-For UDP Wi-Fi passthrough, the <UDP mode> parameter has to be 0 when using ``AT+CIPSTART``.
+For UDP Wi-Fi passthrough, the ``<UDP mode>`` parameter has to be 0 when using :ref:`AT+CIPSTART <cmd-START>`.

 Parameters
 ^^^^^^^^^^